 Grammatical reality (P1, P8, P9, P10; P2, P6, P7)

 Sometimes, though, it is desirable to confer grammatical reality on a presupposition using a bracket with the main predicate (which amounts to a topicalised predicate) or an inversion, depending on which verb is more important for understanding the sentence in a given context.
-This is useful for defeasible presuppositions whenever defeasibility could cause uncertainty about a defeasible presupposition, as can happen with negated sentences such as (¬P1) and other negations, as well as in situations such as (17), (18) and (19).
+This is useful for defeasible presuppositions whenever defeasibility could cause uncertainty about a defeasible presupposition, as can happen with negated sentences such as (¬P1) and other negations, as well as sometimes in positive sentences.
 These constructions also translate English clefts (P7, P8) and their negations.

 |kaxknÌ àvy mlÌvy. ⇔ àv mlyvÌ kaxknÌa.||The action not regretted, the eating of the sweets, exists. ⇔ He ate the sweets, which he doesn’t regret.||He doesn’t regret eating the sweets [and he definitely ate them].|